techservicesillinois/SecOps-Powershell-CISDSC/src/CISDSC/docs/CIS_Microsoft_Windows_10_Enterprise_Release_2004.md

 > `[String]` parameters with a number range specifies valid lengths.

 > [!NOTE]
-> The following parameters are mandatory if not added to the ExclusionList.
+> The following parameters are mandatory if not added to the ExcludeList.
 This is because these values will always be organization specific so a default value is not appropriate.
 > `a2315AccountsRenameadministratoraccount`,
 > `a2316AccountsRenameguestaccount`,
 > `a2376LegalNoticeCaption`,